Worlds Collide in "Scooby-Doo and KISS: Rock and Roll Mystery"

 The Crimson Witch gets hold of the Black Diamond eventually, of course, and uses it to tear down the barrier and bring forth The Destroyer.
 Thus, KISS and the Scooby gang travel to KISSteria to kick some cosmic butt, rock n roll style, aboard the band's giant guitar shaped space craft.
 (I would like to point out at this juncture that I am not making any of this up.)
-Since this portion of the film borrows heavily from KISS' 1970s Marvel Super Special comic books which cast the band as super heroes, it makes a strange sort of sense that these action scenes resemble the cosmic battles seen in Jack Kirby's classic Fantastic Four comics of the early 1960s.
+This portion of the film borrows heavily from KISS' 1970s Marvel Super Special comic books which cast the band as super heroes, so it makes a strange sort of sense that these action scenes resemble the cosmic battles seen in Jack Kirby's classic Fantastic Four comics of the early 1960s.
 The stylistic similarity will go over the heads of most of the kids who are watching, but for an old comic book nerd like me, it was a nice unexpected touch.
 I will not reveal how the story ends but of course, a character actually says "I would've gotten away with it too, if it weren't for you meddling KISS!"
 Shoot, I would've been disappointed if they hadn't used that gag...

 Summing it up